Horvath-David/dusza-web-2025/backend/api.md

                     is_public: bool
                     dungeons: number        # The number of dungeons in this world
                     cards: number           # The number of cards in this world

+        /<world_id>/update:
+            method: PATCH
+            description: Modify a world's properties, Only the included fields will be modified
+            body:
+                name: string
+                is_playable: bool
+                is_public: bool
+        /<world_id>/delete:
+            method: DELETE
+            description: Delete a world.
+If doesn't exist still returns 200

         /<world_id>/cards:
             method: GET
             description: Get all cards associated with a world